Ashley Buchanan

-Ashley Buchanan (born 1974) is an American business executive.
-He is chief executive officer of The Michaels Companies, former chief merchandising officer and chief operating officer of Walmart's e-commerce business and a member of The Michaels Companies board of directors.
+J. Ashley Buchanan (born 1974) is an American business executive who was the former chief executive officer of Kohl's.
+He was CEO from January to May 2025, before he was fired just over 100 days into his tenure due to unethical conduct.
+Prior to that, he was CEO of The Michaels Companies and chief merchandising officer and chief operating officer of Walmart's e-commerce business.

 Early life and education

 Buchanan was born in 1974 in Mount Pleasant, Texas.
 He is the eldest of three children born to Patricia (Patti) and James Buchanan, a businessman.
 He attended college at Baylor University where he studied business and played tennis on the university's NCAA Division I tennis team.
 Buchanan graduated from the Hankamer School of Business in 1996 with a Bachelor of Business Administration in finance and real estate.
-Buchanan received an Master of Business Administration degree from Hankamer School of Business in 1998.
+Buchanan received a Master of Business Administration degree from Hankamer School of Business in 1998.

+Relationships

+He has a wife, Lesley, and three children.
+Divorce proceedings were initiated in 2022, though it is not known whether the divorce was finalized.

+He is involved in a romantic relationship with Chandra Holt.

 Career

 Early career

 Buchanan started his career in banking at Bank of America in 1996.
 After receiving his Master of Business Administration degree, Buchanan worked as a retail consultant at Accenture from 1996 to 2004.
 He worked at Dell Computers from 2004 to 2007 as a finance manager.